 However, scholars are retained according to the following guidelines:

-- If a scholar is required to complete summer academy and fail their summer school class, they may be retained. - Scholars who have failed to meet the promotion requirements and are eligible to be retained. - Students who have failed to meet the promotion requirements and are eligible to be retained will have a retention hearing with their parents and the principal and/or designee at the end of the 2nd semester.
+- If a scholar is required to complete summer academy and fails their summer academy class, they may be retained. - Scholars who have failed to meet the promotion requirements are eligible to be retained.